South Carolina baseball learns 2024 NCAA Tournament path, regional destination

 The Gamecocks (36-23) will be a 2-seed in the Raleigh (NC) Regional of the NCAA Baseball Tournament and face James Madison (34-23) at 2 p.m.
 Friday in its opener.
 Host school N.C.
 State (33-20) faces Bryant (36-19) at 7 p.m.
 Friday.

 TV channels weren’t immediately set, but all games will stream on ESPN+.
-The Raleigh Regional is matched up in the bracket with the Athens (Ga.)
-Regional.
+The Raleigh Regional is a double-elimination format and is matched up in the bracket with the Athens (Ga.)
+Regional, meaning the winners of each will face off next weekend in the super regional round.

 The Gamecocks will head into the NCAA Tournament looking to do something that hasn’t been done since coach Mark Kingston’s first season in Columbia: win a regional without hosting.